I tried the Amazon Bedrock AgentCore integration supported by Generative AI Use Cases JP (abbreviated as GenU)

 • You can use AI agents created in the GenU environment

-• If your team or company already has GenU deployed, being able to quickly share AI agents you've created is a nice point.
+• If your team or company has already deployed GenU, it's nice to be able to quickly share AI agents you've created.

-• It's nice that you don't have to create your own frontend.
+• It's nice not having to create your own frontend.

 • Since it runs through AgentCore, you can use LLMs other than Bedrock.

-• GenU itself is built around a Bedrock-centered architecture.
-There are ways to use other LLMs, such as custom implementation or calling via MCP server, but these might be somewhat cumbersome.
-AgentCore, on the other hand, can use LLMs besides Bedrock, such as Azure OpenAI.
+• GenU itself is built around Bedrock architecture.
+While there are ways to use other LLMs, such as custom implementation or calling through MCP servers, it might be a bit cumbersome.
+On the other hand, AgentCore can use LLMs other than Bedrock, including Azure OpenAI.

-• If you want to use other LLMs in GenU, it might be viable to lightly wrap them in an AI agent framework and deploy them to AgentCore.
-It's also good that the GenU side only needs to add parameters.
+• If you want to use other LLMs on GenU, it might be worth wrapping them lightly with an AI agent framework and deploying to AgentCore.
+It's also good that the GenU side only requires adding parameters.

-If you're interested in using other LLMs with AgentCore, please refer to the article I wrote previously.
+For articles about using other LLMs with AgentCore, please refer to the article I wrote previously:

 https://dev.classmethod.jp/articles/amazon-bedrock-agentcore-identity-cognito-azure-openai/